-Analysis of the Gel Brain Phantom using MRI technology is a critical step in moving the project forward.
+Analysis of the gel brain phantom using MRI technology is a critical step in moving the project forward.
 Using MRE imaging, the relative stiffnesses of the clot gels to the base gels can be obtained and analyzed.
 MRE imaging uses shear waves sent through the gels to measure their propagation and create stiffness maps in order to compare the relative stiffnesses between the clot gels and the base gels.
 In order to test the resolution capabilities of using MRE imaging to determine stiffnesses of clots, one stiffness will be chosen from the first batch of MRE images.
+The phantom for the first round is complete (see Figure 10) and we are waiting on the results of this scan.
 The resolution will then be tested by changing the size of the clot gels in order to determine the smallest sizes of clots that the stiffness can be accurately obtained using MRE imaging.
 Moving forward with the project, numerous sizes and stiffnesses of clot gels will be imaged over and over again.
 The future goal of the MRI analysis is to acquire vast amounts of data on how precise MRE imaging is, MRE images with gels of known stiffnesses for later references when being used with patients, and other important technical limitations or uses for MRE imaging in the field of detecting clots in the brain.

-Figure 9.
+Figure 10.
 Most recent phantom with four same-size "clot" gels of varying alginate percentage.
 This was delivered to the client for imaging before campus shutdown.

-Mechanical Testing.
+Mechanical Testing

 Since surgeons would be using our image database to find an image that matches their patient's clot in order to quickly obtain the material properties of the clot (and therefore know which surgical method of extraction to use), mechanical testing needs to be done on the alginate "clot" gels to add meaning to the images.
-The team intended to do compression testing with an MTS machine to calculate the Young's modulus of the gels at different alginate compositions.
+The team intends to do compression testing with an MTS machine to calculate the Young's modulus of the gels at different alginate compositions.
 Specifically, the Young's modulus is a measure of a material's resistance to elastic deformation when under a load.
 The stiffness of a material is in essence how much it will deform under a specific load.
 Therefore, the stiffness of a material is dependent upon the Young's modulus of the material.
 The MTS machine applies increasing compressive force to the material it is measuring.
 As it slowly increases the applied compressive force, the MTS machine measures the strain and creates a stress-strain graph.
 The Young's modulus can then be calculated from the slope of the stress vs. strain curve up to the first instance of plastic deformation.